-In a similar vein, petitioner argues that, as a matter of law, the term "cash" as found in the deed and the notice of sale meant, "U.S. currency" only.
-The trial court properly relied on accepted legal authority, including Black's Law Dictionary, in determining that "cash" may be defined as U.S. currency and many other things, including bank checks.
+Petitioner next argues that the term "cash" as found in the deed and the notice of sale meant "U.S. currency" only.
+West Virginia Code § 38-1-5 provides that the "sale [of a trust lien deed] shall be made upon such terms as are mentioned in such deed."
+Here, the deed required only that payment be made "in cash."
+Thus, neither the deed of trust nor the notice of sale required payment in "U.S. currency."
+Moreover, respondent presents no legal authority that "cash" is defined in the law as meaning only "U.S. currency."
+The trial court properly relied on accepted legal authority, including Black's Law Dictionary,3 in determining that "cash" may be defined as U.S. currency and many other things, including bank checks.
 Although petitioner cites to American Jurisprudence and other legal sources for the definition of "cash," none of these sources have been adopted in West Virginia's jurisprudence.